 I feel like I have a Spielberg moment every week these days, with new technology and unbelievable news breaking so frequently.
 One of those times came to me when I first started designing printed circuit boards and was asked to create a new PCB footprint.
 Since I hadn’t done this before, I didn’t know where to look for the information that I needed or how to go about creating the part.
 With my mouth hanging wide open, I’m sure I could have been cast perfectly for any of those mouth-hanging moments.

-While I’m sure we could talk about enough CAD library parts, specific footprint types, or land pattern sizes to leave any passerby with their mouths gaping, it’s important to know, first, resources you can turn to for information on how to build your PCB footprints.
-With the knowledge of available online data, as well as automated tools, you’ll be able to understand how to calculate pad sizes for your PCB with enough ease and comfort to keep your Jaws from completely hanging open.
+While I’m sure we could talk about enough CAD library parts, specific footprint types, or land pattern hole sizes to leave any passerby with their mouths gaping, it’s important to know, first, resources you can turn to for information on how to build your PCB footprints.
+With the knowledge of available online data, as well as automated tools, you’ll be able to understand how to calculate a PCB pad size for your Printed Circuit Board with enough ease and comfort to keep your Jaws from completely hanging open.